Shovickbarua/drawdb/README.md

   - Login will not work.
   - Creating, opening, and deleting projects will not create files.
   - Deploy and set `VITE_API_URL` to enable backend features.

+## Deploy for free (Frontend on Vercel, Backend on Render)

+### Backend (Render)
+- Create a new Web Service from this repository.
+- Set root directory to `backend`.
+- Build command: `npm install`
+- Start command: `npm run start`

+### Frontend (Vercel)
+- Import the repository and use the Vite/React preset.
+- Environment variables:
+  - `VITE_API_URL`: set to your Render backend URL (e.g. `https://your-backend.onrender.com`)
+- Deploy.
+The app will use your backend for login and project storage.

 ## Demo Server